gorkamu/bocas-bot/README.md

 ![Bocas Bot - Auto WP Comments Scheduler](https://i.imgur.com/wr8XZ0I.png)

-A wordpress plugin to auto schedule your own fake comments and improve your post's engagement and SEO on page
+A wordpress plugin to auto schedule your own fake comments and improve your post's engagement and SEO on page.

+You can schedule comments to the current date or to a future date.

+The Wordpress CRON system will be responsible for publishing it.

 ## How to install it